← Back to Blog

 Happy coding! 🚀

-P.S.: If you're wondering about the name, "CodeContinue" is a play on "Continue" (the AI coding assistant) and the idea of continuing your code with minimal suggestions.
+P.S.: If you're wondering about the name, "CodeContinue" is a play on "Continue" (the AI coding assistant).
+The idea of continuing your code with minimal suggestions.
 Plus, it sounds better than "NotIntelliSense" 😄.

 If the article helped you in some way, consider giving it a like.
 This will mean a lot to me.
 You can download the code related to the post using the download button below.